dojo/docs/quickstart/interfacedesign.rst

     <div id="uiContainer" style="border: 1px solid #ccc"></div>

-Lets fill it up with content.
-Out left pane will contain a Tree which will get its data right from our service provider.
+Let's fill it up with content.
+Our left pane will contain a Tree which will get its data right from our service provider.
-You might have asked yourself who that service provider is, we'll use Google.
+You might have asked yourself who that service provider is; we'll use Google.